arup2021/arup2021/README.md

 - 👨‍💻 All of my projects are available at [http://tiny.cc/arup-portfolio](http://tiny.cc/arup-portfolio)

 - 💬 Ask me about **I am a professional expert Shopify & WordPress Developer with 4+ years of experience.
-I have developed many Websites and E-commerce stores in Shopify and WordPress.
-MY SKILLS: ✔ Design store from scratch. ✔ Design customization. ✔ Landing page design. ✔ Theme development. ✔ Theme customization. ✔ Custom coding. ✔ Bug fixing.
-WHY ME? ✅ I respond very quickly. ✅ I'm experienced. ✅ I get stuff done.
-I have worked on many client projects, and most of my clients have left a 5-star rating for me, which shows how important they were to me.
+I have developed many Websites and E-commerce stores in Shopify and WordPress. <br>MY SKILLS: <br>✔ Design store from scratch. <br>✔ Design customization. <br>✔ Landing page design. <br>✔ Theme development. <br>✔ Theme customization. <br>✔ Custom coding. <br>✔ Bug fixing. <br>WHY ME? <br>✅ I respond very quickly. <br>✅ I'm experienced. <br>✅ I get stuff done. <br>I have worked on many client projects, and most of my clients have left a 5-star rating for me, which shows how important they were to me.
 Why not talk to me about your interesting ideas?
 And I will always be on hand to share ways to bring them to life.**

 - 📫 How to reach me **arup2021@gmail.com**